 The brain is the supercomputer of your body.
-And within the brain, your forebrain functions as the most powerful data processor of all.
+And within the brain, your forebrain acts as the most powerful data processor of all.
+As one of the three major developmental divisions of the brain, what your forebrain does is control your body temperature, reproductive function, hunger, sleep, and emotions.

 Most interesting though is that it’s not just one single part of your brain that performs each task.
 Instead, each part works in combination with the others.